 - Maximize ROI Year-Round.

 High-quality video can be used in a variety of ways to maximize your event’s ROI.
 Have you thought about charging an admission fee to the live stream?
 Interested, online attendees could make a one-time payment or purchase a subscription to access your on-demand videos.

 You can choose to create a sense of urgency by making your stream available for a limited time only.
 You also have the option to charge for online attendance or entice more viewers with free access.
 Viewers can watch the footage of your event at their own convenience on their laptops, smartphones, or tablets.

 Don’t forget about how valuable the event footage can be throughout the year.
 It can be re-purposed for year-round marketing, training sessions, sales materials, and even talent acquisition.
 Use the most popular content (hint: use the video’s analytics to figure that out) in marketing campaigns, edit content down into short snippets to share on social media and share the event video playlist to show people what they’re missing if they weren’t able to attend.
 It’s the best way to promote your next event to potential sponsors and attendees.

 When you stream your events, you can reach a worldwide audience while creating brand awareness and gaining new leads, resulting in more sales.
 The right video streaming platform can give you access to interactive tools and analytics to help you maximize your event’s outcome.

 Sonic Foundry, which created a video platform called Mediasite, dove into its analytics and found that someone watches a Mediasite video every second.
 Each year, 35 million hours of Mediasite video is viewed, and views grow 90 percent year over year.
 Video streaming adoption rates are exploding because today’s audiences demand it no matter where they are.
 Make sure you’ve got a solid video strategy in place for your next event to engage with your audience in the way they expect.

-This article was originally published in Sales and Marketing Management earlier this month.
+This article was originally published in Sales and Marketing Management.